liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The liferay-ui:flags has been deprecated and replaced with liferay-flags:flags
+### Deprecated the liferay-ui:flags Tag and Replaced with liferay-flags:flags
-- **Date:** 2015-Dec-2
+- **Date:** 2015-Dec-02
 - **JIRA Ticket:** LPS-60967

 #### What changed?

-The `liferay-ui:flags` taglib has been deprecated and replaced with `liferay-flags:flags` taglib.
+The `liferay-ui:flags` tag has been deprecated and replaced with the `liferay-flags:flags` tag.

 #### Who is affected?